ludavid15/notes/fluids/_posts/2021-05-07-reference.md

 $$\frac{C_p\mu}{k}$$

 Ratio of momentum diffusivity to thermal diffusivity.
-In other words, ratio of the dominance of convection to conduction.
-Also relates momentum vs thermal boundary layers.
+This number relates the size of momentum to thermal boundary layers, or the ratio of convection to conduction.

+#### Nusselt Number

+$$\frac{hL}{k}$$

+Ratio of convective to conductive heat transfer.
+Since a fluid's speed affects the convection coefficient, the Nusselt Number is very similar to the Prandtl number.

 #### Stokes Number

-#### Nusselt Number
+$$\frac{t_0 u_0}{l_0}$$

+Ratio of the characteristic time of a particle to a characteristic time of the flow.
+In other words, the effect of drag on a particle's motion.
+On on extreme a particle's motion follows the fluid streamlines and on the other extreme, it continues on its original trajectory.

 ## Fluid Statics